 AUSTIN, Texas – (Oct.
 12, 2012) – The much-anticipated Seton/UT Southwestern Clinical Research Institute of Austin ceremoniously opened its doors today and, in the process, opened up an array of local possibilities for innovative medical processes and products, medical business development and – ultimately – improved patient care.

-The institute is a partnership of Seton Healthcare Family and the University of Texas Southwestern Medical Center in Dallas.
+The institute is a partnership of Ascension Seton and the University of Texas Southwestern Medical Center in Dallas.
 Also playing leading roles will be the University of Texas at Austin and local biotech firms, medical device makers, professors, physicians and others with ideas on how to improve health care.
 The institute’s researchers will offer expertise and testing models that can determine if their ideas can be successful.

 “Our goal is to create best practices,” said Dr. Steven Warach, the institute’s executive director and a leading neurology researcher.
-“We will directly improve patient care at Seton and establish the institute as a leading center for clinical research networks across Central Texas, the UT System and the nation.”
+“We will directly improve patient care at Ascension Seton and establish the institute as a leading center for clinical research networks across Central Texas, the UT System and the nation.”

 The institute’s centerpiece will be a core group of clinical scholars – top medical researchers who will be found locally or elsewhere over the next five to 10 years and will lead research teams focused on medical improvements that directly benefit patients.